MikeyBeez/Ollama_Agents/README.md

 ## 📘 Module Documentation

-Detailed documentation for each module can be found in the `docs/` directory:
+Detailed documentation for each module can be found in the `docs/` directory.
+This includes information on both standard and advanced (adv_) modules:

 ### Core Modules
 - [Input Module](docs/input_module.md)